BOJ newcomer calls for corporate-style pragmatism in policy

 Little has been known on Funo's views on monetary policy.

-But more than four decades of experience at the auto giant, including heading its crucial U.S. sales operation, may bring a dose of real-world pragmatism to the BOJ, which is embarking on a radical stimulus experiment aimed at changing corporate and houshold behaviour.
+But more than four decades of experience at the auto giant, including heading its crucial U.S. sales operation, may bring a dose of real-world pragmatism to the BOJ, which is embarking on a radical stimulus experiment aimed at changing corporate and household behavior.

 Funo's first policy-setting meeting will be on July 14-15, when the board conducts a quarterly review of its long-term economic and price forecasts.

-Some analysts have speculated that his background as a former Toyota executive suggests he will favour policies that will keep the yen weak and give Japanese exports a competitive advantage overseas.
+Some analysts have speculated that his background as a former Toyota executive suggests he will favor policies that will keep the yen weak and give Japanese exports a competitive advantage overseas.

 Funo, however, sidestepped a question on whether further yen weakness was negative for the economy or whether he thought further monetary easing was necessary.